 Always check on the Jordan government’s website for the official requirements depending on the country that released your driving license.
 If your country has agreements with Jordan, you may only need your driving license and passport.
 Some other countries will require you to ask for an IDP (International Drivers Permit) to be able to drive in Jordan.

 Along with the car keys, you will get a certificate of roadworthiness from the car rental.
-Treasure is!
-This piece of paper will be regularly checked during police control.
+Treasure it!
+This piece of paper will be regularly checked during police controls.

 Just like in many other countries you can drive in Jordan at the age of 18.
 Although if you have less than 25 years you will pay an extra fee called Young Driver Fee.